bitcoinj/bitcoinj.github.io/document-timestamp-app.md

 By inserting a hash into the block chain using a special transaction output type, called an OP_RETURN output, we can build a timestamping app on top of Bitcoin.
 This video tutorial shows how.

+The program saves proof files with a .timestamp extension: these proofs contain what's called a Merkle branch.
+You can learn more about Merkle trees and branches at the <a href="https://bitcoin.org/en/developer-guide#transaction-data">official Bitcoin block chain developer guide</a>.

 <iframe width="680" height="422" src="//www.youtube-nocookie.com/embed/Hl7WT7mmS6U?rel=0" frameborder="0" allowfullscreen></iframe>

 ## Overview